GoogleChrome/developer.chrome.com/site/en/docs/webstore/update/index.md

 {% endAside %}

-There are several ways to publish to a different channel in the [Distribution tab][visibility]:
+In the [Distribution tab][visibility] there are several ways to publish to a different channel:

-- To move an item from testing to production: change your visibility from Private to Public or to Unlisted and then republish.
+- To move an item from testing to production, change your visibility from Private to Public or to Unlisted and then republish.
 - To move a published item back to private (e.g. from production back to testing), you must [unpublish][unpublish], change the visibility to Private, and then republish.
 The unpublishing step is